Onnamission/Statistics-using-R/README.md

 We need to find probability of COVID19 negative patients.

-For this task, dbinom() function has been used as it specifies probability density.
+For this task, dbinom() function has been used as it specifies probability density and the 5 patients are choosed using random sampling.

 ![Binomial](Results/binomial.png)